10. Dustin Hoffman

-Our top male actors of all-time list continue with Jack.
-John Joseph “Jack” Nicholson (born April 22, 1937) is an American actor, film director, producer, and writer.
+Our finest male actors of all-time list continue with Jack.
+John Joseph “Jack” Nicholson (born April 22, 1937) is also a film director, producer, and writer.
 Throughout his career, Nicholson has portrayed unique and challenging roles, many of which include dark portrayals of excitable, neurotic and psychopathic characters.

 His performances in Chinatown, One Flew Over The Cuckoo’s Nest, and The Shining cannot be missed.
-In fact, the Oscars has confirmed Nicholson as one of the top male actors of all time with 12 Academy Award nominations make him the most nominated male actor in the Academy’s history.
+In fact, the Oscars has acknowledged Nicholson with 12 Academy Award nominations.
+The most nominated male celebrity in their history.

 5. Denzel Washington

-The good looking male actor has also played convincing characters such as the boxer Rubin “Hurricane” Carter (The Hurricane 1999), football coach Herman Boone (Remember the Titans 2000), poet and educator Melvin B. Tolson (The Great Debaters 2007), and drug kingpin Frank Lucas (American Gangster 2007).
+The good looking leading man has also played convincing characters such as the boxer Rubin “Hurricane” Carter (The Hurricane 1999), football coach Herman Boone (Remember the Titans 2000), poet and educator Melvin B. Tolson (The Great Debaters 2007), and drug kingpin Frank Lucas (American Gangster 2007).

 4. Anthony Hopkins

 Sir Anthony Hopkins has been delighting both stage and film audiences for decades.
 In fact, the classically trained thespian tried several times earlier in his career to make the leap from theater to movies with no luck.

 It’s hard to image an Academy Award winner with such range and depth as Hopkins not shining sooner on the big screen.
 Influenced by Richard Burton, he decided to study at College of Music and Drama and graduated in 1957.
 Ten years later he made his first film for television, A Flea in Her Ear (1967).